Principal Ecologist - Seabirds

-My current job is to develop research projects principally concerned with wetland and marine issues.
-My most recent work has focused on understanding the impacts of the renewable industry on seabirds.
-Previously to joining the BTO, my main research interests involved quantifying the factors that determine the foraging performance and energetics of seabirds.
+Liz's current job is to develop research projects principally concerned with wetland and marine issues.
+Her most recent work has focused on understanding the impacts of the renewable industry on seabirds.
+Previously to joining the BTO, Liz's main research interests involved quantifying the factors that determine the foraging performance and energetics of seabirds.

-As well as my commitments to the Wetland & Marine team within the BTO, I also worked on a diverse range of topics including machair, urban and woodland ecology.
-I have also worked on a number of policy relevant projects including the management of goose management populations in Scotland.
+As well as her commitments to the Wetland & Marine team within the BTO, Liz also worked on a diverse range of topics including machair, urban and woodland ecology.
+She has also worked on a number of policy relevant projects including the management of goose management populations in Scotland.

 Honorary Lecturer, SBES, University of Stirling